 Kylie Jenner’s Bodyguard Baby Daddy Rumors: How Tyga Has Influenced Her Reaction

-Kylie Jenner’s just about had it with the rumors that her bodyguard is the real father of baby Stormi Webster!
+Kylie Jenner’s just about had it with the rumors that her bodyguard is the real father of Stormi Webster!
 She already went through that when fans thought Tyga was her baby daddy!
-Here’s how her ex helped her deal with it.
+But, here’s how T helped her deal!

 Kylie Jenner, 20, is so over the rumors that every other man in her life is the father to Stormi Webster, when she and Travis Scott, 26, know who it is — HIM!
 “Kylie isn’t paying any attention to the ludicrous bodyguard rumors, and has no intention of publicly addressing them, as that just adds fuel to the fire,” a source close to the new mom tells HollywoodLife.com EXCLUSIVELY.
 “Both Kylie and Travis know the truth, and that’s all that matters as far as she’s concerned.
 The rumors are ludicrous, but it’s part of being a celebrity… It wasn’t that long ago that people were speculating that Tyga is really Stormi’s father.
 So, Kylie refuses to engage in stupid gossip after that one about her ex. — She just tunes it out,” the source reveals.